CompuTec/processforce-docs/current/user-guide/routings/resources.md

 A Resource with Inactive status cannot be added to the Manufacturing Order or Bill of Materials.

-Example usage: the option can be used to set Inactive status to mark Resources that were used in the company's production processes but currently are not (e.g., were sold or scraped).
+**Example usage**: the option can be used to set Inactive status to mark Resources that were used in the company's production processes but currently are not (e.g., were sold or scraped).

 ### Properties